ndwrobotics/gluing_utilities/README.md

 # Contents

-## large_scale_search

-Contains code to perform searches for gluings as well as the output of said code.

 ## src

-Contains the code that does the actual work
+Contains the code that does the actual work.
+By file...

+###

 ## test

 Contains tests for the code in src.
-Tests for the actual
+Tests for the SageMath code are test.ipynb, while tests for the Magma code are in test_magma.ipynb.
+This directory also contains timing tests for sample gluings.